Can’t find what you’re looking for? Ask a question on the support forum.

 WordPress cron (which Postie relies on) doesn’t run unless a page is accessed on the site.
 So if you send an email, but nobody accesses the site for 3 days Postie won’t be given the chance to fetch the email and publish the post.

 To ensure that Postie runs smoothly on a low or no volume site you need to ensure that a page gets hit (any page is fine).
-Use something like cron + curl on Linux or install curl on Windows and use the Scheduled Tasks control panel.
+Use something like cron + curl on Linux or install curl on Windows and use the Scheduled Tasks control panel or use one of the online cron services.
 See this page for more info.

 Postie works well with Gmail (and Google apps for business).